abdennour/abdennour.github.io/_posts/2018-06-20-krypton-new-way-to-secure-ssh-keys.markdown

 title:  "Getting Started with Krypton - New way to secure your SSH keys"
 date:   2018-06-20 05:27:00 +0454
 categories: Security Kryptonite Krypton Infrastructure Encryption Abdennour Tunisia
+excerpt: "Krypton is a new way to deal with your SSH keys.
+You will still able to use the public key in your laptop, however, you secure the private with a hardware which is your phone device "
+image: {{ "assets/krypton/accept-request.png" | absolute_url }}
 ---

 # Introduction

 Krypton is a new way to deal with your SSH keys (namely the private one).
-You will still able to use them in your laptop, however, you secure them with a hardware which is your phone device.
+You will still able to use the public key in your laptop, however, you secure the private with a hardware which is your phone device.

 Since the official documentation is the best friend for researchers, [krypt.co](https://krypt.co/docs/security/threat-model.html) explains why using Krypton to store SSH keys: